svylabs/stablebase/WHITEPAPER.md

 Withdrawal is facilitated through repayment of the borrowed SBD back to the protocol.

 ## Origination Fee Rate
 Origination fee is initially set to 0%, and is dynamically updated based on average origination rate set by users, for example: In a period of high interest rates, origination fee can be changed to a higher number.
-The advantage of having an origination fee as opposed to interest rate is that the rewards are instant when people open Safes, whereas, interest rate returns take time to accrue.
+The advantage of having an origination fee as opposed to interest rate is that the rewards are instant when people open Safes, thus stabilizing the protocol / stablecoin faster whereas, interest rate returns take time to accrue.

 ## Interest Rates
 Interest Rates are always set to 0%.
 This is to ensure the redemption process.
 Having an interest rate complicates the redemption process.